wichert/pyramid_authstack/README.rst

   access to sensitive information.

-Confusing a multi-authentication policy is simple: create an instance of the `MultiAuthenticationPolicy` object, add the authentication policies you want to it and then tell Pyramid to use it.
+Confusing a multi-authentication policy is simple: create an instance of the `AuthenticationStackPolicy` object, add the authentication policies you want to it and then tell Pyramid to use it.

 ::

     from pyramid.authentication import AuthTktAuthenticationPolicy
-    from pyramid_authstack import MultiAuthenticationPolicy
+    from pyramid_authstack import AuthenticationStackPolicy

-    auth_policy = MultiAuthenticationPolicy()
+    auth_policy = AuthenticationStackPolicy()
     # Add an authentication policy with a one-hour timeout to control
     # access to sensitive information.
     auth_policy.add_policy(